AzMostafa/OBD-Connection/README.md

-# Sc_App
+# OBD-II Connection
-The Negative Application of Scarpin
+The Negative Application for Connecting to OBD-II Device.